 - Cut/Fill Left

-- Cut/Fill Center

 - Cut/Fill Right

 - Offline

-Note - If the text item value is Cut then the icon in the text item shows a red arrow; if it is Fill it shows a blue arrow; and if it is within the on grade tolerance it shows a green arrow.
+Note - If the text item value is Cut then the icon in the text item shows a red arrow; if it is Fill it shows a blue arrow; and if it is within the on-grade tolerance it shows a green arrow.

-1.3.4 System buzzer
+1.2.4 System buzzer

-When the lightbars are in Cut/Fill Left and Cut/Fill Right, the system buzzer Cut/Fill is determined on the blade tip that is farthest from design.
+When the lightbars are in Cut/Fill Left and Cut/Fill Right, the system buzzer Cut/Fill is determined on the drum focus that is farthest from design.
 Both tips need to be within grade tolerance for the buzzer to sound.

-The lightbars are disabled if there is no guidance available, for example if the elevation is not benched.
-When the lightbars are disabled, they appear as follows:
+The lightbars are disabled if there is no guidance available, for example: